bootstrapworld/codemirror-blocks/README.md

         npm run build

+### Screen reader testing

+You might want to install a screen reader for testing the editor's accessibility.
+Screen readers are finicky and what works changes over time, but here some (possibly out of date) word-on-the-street advice from Emmanuel:

+    On Windows, your choice is basically an up-to-date NVDA or Jaws, paired with Firefox (v<56, since quantum broke screenreaders) or Chrome (current)

+    on OSX, it’s VoiceOver+Safari Technology Preview.

+    On linux, it’s Chrome+ChromeVox

 ## Updating demo on project site

 To update the demo on the project site with the latest version of the example in